tsduck/tsduck/src/doc/extensions.md

 To register the display handlers in TSDuck:
 ~~~
 TS_REGISTER_SECTION({ts::TID_ECM_80, ts::TID_ECM_81},
-                    ts::STD_NONE,         // not defined in any standard
+                    ts::Standards::NONE,  // not defined in any standard
                     DisplayFooCASECM,     // display function
                     LogFooCASECM,         // one-line log function
                     {},                   // no predefined PID